tpapp/SpectralKit.jl/README.md

 ## Pretty pictures

-Some examples generated this library. **Circles mark values at the limit, shifted horizontally when this is needed to avoid overlap** (this is a visual check of continuity, of course it is unit tested).
+Some examples generated this library. **Circles mark values at the limit, shifted horizontally when this is needed to avoid overlap**.
+Infinite limits shown at finite values, so of course they don't match (this is a visual check of continuity, naturally it is unit tested).

 ### Chebyshev polynomials and their derivatives